Pushpa-2-Cast-Salary/.github/profile/README.md

 ## Comparative Analysis with Industry Peers

 Allu Arjun's paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
-For instance, **Shah Rukh Khan** reportedly earned over ₹350 crore for his role in "Pathaan," primarily through a profit-sharing agreement.
+For instance, **Shah Rukh Khan** reportedly earned over ₹350 crore for his role in "Pathaan," primarily.

 Download Pushpa 2 movie